tethysplatform/tethys/docs/tethys_sdk/templating.rst

 header_buttons
 --------------

 Use this block to add custom buttons to the app header.
 Use an anchor/link tag for the button and wrap it in a ``div`` with the class ``header-button``.
-For buttons with the Bootstrap glyphicons, add the <``glyphicon-button`` class to the wrapper element as well.
+For buttons with the Bootstrap icons, add the ``glyphicon-button`` class to the wrapper element as well.

 *Example:*